miloszhoc/cinema_tests/README.md

 - `env` variable which chooses SUT's (System Under Test) environment.
 There are currently 2 environments - staging and production.
 In order to run tests against staging environment `env` variable should equal `staging`.
-To run tests against production environment `env` variable should equal `prod`.
+To run tests against production environment `env` variable should equal `production`.
 Environments' test configuration can be found in [config.ini](./config.ini) file.

 Tests which uses mailing system requires setting IMAP connection.
 It can be done by setting the following environmental